-This adapter supports 64/128/256-bit WEP data encryption that protects your wireless network from eavesdropping.
-It also supports WPA (Wi-Fi Protected Access) feature that combines IEEE 802.1x and TKIP (Temporal Key Integrity Protocol) technologies.
-Client users are required to authorize before accessing to APs or AP Routers, and the data transmitted in the network is encrypted/decrypted by a dynamically changed secret key.
+By integrating with 6dBi Directional Hi-Gain Antenna, this USB Adapter increases the signal strength and the focus of wireless coverage so that the link quality and communication distance are significantly improved.
+For security issues, this adapter supports 64/128/256-bit WEP data encryption that protects your wireless network from eavesdropping.
+It also provides WPA (Wi-Fi Protected Access) feature that combines IEEE 802.1x and TKIP (Temporal Key Integrity Protocol) technologies.
+With WPA function, users are required to authorize before accessing to APs or AP Routers, and the data transmitted in the network is encrypted/decrypted by a secret key dynamically changed.
 This adapter has built-in AES engine which ensure the highest degree of security and authenticity for digital information and it is the most advanced solution defined by IEEE 802.11i for the security in the wireless network.